JackeeWang-byte/fat-aar-android/README.md

 - [中文文档](./README_CN.md)

->**I am no longer engaged in research and development, so the project will not be updated and maintained.<br>**
->**You can try to use the following steps to reference the remote plugin.
-If it doesn't work on the new version of gradle, you can fork or download this project to modify it, the code of this project is not very complex.**
->
->**P.S.
-Hope Google can support this damn feature as soon as possible.**

 The solution of merging aar works with [AGP][3] `3.0` and higher.
 (Tested in AGP 3.0 - 7.1.0, and Gradle 4.9 - 7.3)

 ## Getting Started

 ### Step 1: Add classpath